justin999/gitap/README.md

 ## Why I made this app

 Mobile environmet has had huge impact on web since iPhone has released in 2007.
 Most web trafic recently comes from mobile rather than desktop.
 However, no app can't be found to create an issue with mobile screenshots easily.
 People need to upload to some storage, such as dropbox or google drive and copy the link of images and paste it into issue descriptions.
 Those copy and paste task is what I'd love to eliminate.

 ## Limitation

 - Using Imgur API, the api has limit to number of images to upload daily.
 The app can't be work after the api limitation.
+I accept all the suggestion of using other image uploader services.
+Tell me by issue.
     **Other sevices for uploading images**
       - Dropbox: It has an api to produce an url to share images, however, the url expires in 4 hours after it produced.
 Therefore, it can't be met the requirement.
       - GitHub: On the web browser, images can't be uploaded in issue editor page.
 However, no API is opened for this task.